taler-docs

 630

-632 Where should the security module store the private keys it manages?
+632 Where should the security module store its long-term private key?

 633